MicrosoftDocs/azure-devops-docs/docs/collaborate/preview-features.md

 <a id="task-tool-installers">  </a>
 ### Task tool installers

 You can use tool installer tasks to enable your build or release process to lazily install tool sets.
-So now you can install dependencies on hosted agents and test and validate your app on multiple versions of a tool set.
+So now you can install dependencies on Microsoft-hosted agents and test and validate your app on multiple versions of a tool set.

 -->